heathermiller/dist-prog-book/chapter/8/big-data.md

 The MapReduce model is simple and powerful, and quickly became very popular among developers.
 However, when developers start writing real-world applications, they often end up chaining together MapReduce stages.
 The pipeline of MapReduce forces programmers to write additional coordinating codes, i.e. the development style goes backward from simple logic computation abstraction to lower-level coordination management.
 Besides, Developers mostly need to understand the execution model to do manual optimizations. **FlumeJava** {%cite chambers2010flumejava --file big-data%} library intends to provide support for developing data-parallel pipelines.
 It defers the evaluation, constructs an execution plan from parallel collections, optimizes the plan, and then executes underlying MR primitives.
 The optimized execution is comparable with hand-optimized pipelines, so there's no need to write raw MR programs directly.

 Microsfot **Dryad** {% cite isard2007dryad --file big-data %} designed differently from MapReduce and can support more general computations.
 It abstracts individual computation tasks as vertices, and constructs a communication graph between those vertices.
 What programmers need to do is to describe this DAG graph and let Dryad execution engine to construct the execution plan and manage scheduling and optimization.
 One of the advantages of Dryad over MapReduce is that Dryad vertices can process an arbitrary number of inputs and outputs, while MR only supports to a single input and a single output for each vertex.
 Besides the flexibility of computations, Dryad also supports different types of communication channel: file, TCP pipe and shared-memory FIFO.

 Dryad expresses computation as acyclic data flows, which might be too expensive for some complex applications, e.g. iterative machine learning algorithms. **Spark** {% cite zaharia2010spark --file big-data%} is a framework that uses functional programming and pipelining to provide such support.
 It is largely inspired by MapReduce, however, instead of writing data to disk for each job as MapReduce does, user program in Spark can explicitly cache an RDD in memory and reuse the same dataset across multiple parallel operations.
-This feature makes Spark suitable for iterative jobs and interactive analytics.
+This feature makes Spark suitable for iterative jobs and interactive analytics and also has better performance.

-Details about the programming models of MapReduce, FlumeJava, Dryad and Spark are discussed in following four sections.
+Following four sections discuss about the programming models of MapReduce, FlumeJava, Dryad and Spark.

 ### 1.1.1 MapReduce
 In this model, parallelizable computations are abstracted into map and reduce functions.
 The computation accepts a set of key/value pairs as input and produces a set of key/value pairs as output.
-The process involves two phases: *Map* and *Reduce*:
+The process involves two phases:
 - *Map*, written by the user, accepts a set of key/value pairs("record") as input, applies *map* operation on each record, then it computes a set of intermediate key/value pairs as output.
-- *Shuffle*, provided by MapReduce library, groups the all the intermediate values of the same key together and pass to *Reduce* function.
 - *Reduce*, also written by the user, accepts an intermediate key and a set of values associated with that key, operate on them, produces zero or one output value.
+  Note: there is a *Shuffle* phase between *map* and *reduce*, provided by MapReduce library, groups the all the intermediate values of the same key together and pass to *Reduce* function.
+We will discuss more in Section 2 Execution Models.

 Conceptually, the map and reduction functions have associated **types**: